xcp-ng/xcp-ng-org/docs/cli_reference.md

 # xe CLI reference

 The xe CLI can be used locally on any XCP-ng host, it's installed along with it.
-However, it's poolwide only.
+However, it's pool-wide only.
 If you want a CLI or an API to control multiple pools at once, we strongly advise to use [Xen Orchestra CLI](https://xen-orchestra.com/docs/architecture.html#xo-cli-cli).

 ## Getting help with xe commands